 487 Hudson Street, New York City

-A new composition by Dutch composer Jacques Bank that explores the complicated relationship between an American jazz titan and his wife, Chan Parker, interwoven with texts from the Rubaiyat of Omar Khayyam.
+A new composition by Dutch composer Jacques Bank that explores the complicated relationship between American jazz titan Charlie "Bird" Parker and his wife, Chan, interwoven with texts from the Rubaiyat of Omar Khayyam.
 For chamber choir, instruments and narrator.